Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But from its streets, the progression of ochres will keep your eyes glued (and your feet tripping) as you try to understand how a single color can be so diverse.

-Interestingly, there's a local law obliging residents to paint their façade in ochre; this makes perfect sense, because a blue or green wall could severely mar the village's harmony.
+Interestingly, there's a local law obliging residents to paint their façade in ochre; this makes perfect sense, because a blue or pink wall could severely mar the village's harmony.
 That said, I did pass by houses which, although painted ochre, were adorned with different-colored shutters, so these are clearly allowed.

 Ochre buildings of Roussillon, best villages in Luberon